 Nathan Batson - Renshi

-The Senior Karate Instructor, and owner of the Tyler Karate Academy, Sensei Batson was among the first people in the US to be issued a Certified Instructors certificate from the Okinawa Shorinryu Matsumura Orthodox Karate & Kobudo Federation of Okinawa, Japan.
-He holds a Godan, or 5th degree black belt, in both traditional Shorinryu karate and Kobudo (the Okinawan art of weapons), as well as a Yondan, or 4th degree black belt, in the art of Tuite-Jitsu (joint manipulation, throws and holds), as well as being awarded the prestigious title of Renshi (polished instructor) through both John Shipes, Shihan and the Okinawa Shorinryu Matsumura Orthodoxed Karate & Kobudo Federation.
-Sensei Batson is also an Associate Instructor under Guro Ray Parra, in the arts of Kali/Silat and Jeet Kun Do, and holds kyu level ranks in several other arts such as Isshinryu Karate, Yawara Judo, and Dai No Shin Ju-Jitsu, as well as having studied Iaido, and Goju Ryu.
+The Senior Karate Instructor, and owner of the Tyler Karate Academy, Sensei Batson began his martial arts career with the Okinawan karate style of Isshin-ryu, in 1986, and years later was among the first people in the US to be issued a Certified Instructors certificate from the Okinawa Shorin-ryu Matsumura Orthodox Karate & Kobudo Federation of Okinawa, Japan.
+He holds a Rokudan, or 6th degree black belt, in both traditional Shorin-ryu karate and Kobudo (the Okinawan art of weapons), as well as a Yondan, or 4th degree black belt, in the art of Tuite-Jitsu (joint manipulation, throws and holds), as well as being awarded the prestigious title of Renshi (polished instructor) through both John Shipes, Hanshi (in 2011) and the Okinawa Shorinryu Matsumura Orthodoxed Karate & Kobudo Federation (in 2015).
+Sensei Batson is also an Associate Instructor under Tuhon Ray Parra, in the arts of Kali/Silat and Jeet Kun Do, and holds kyu level ranks in several other arts such as Isshinryu Karate, Yawara Judo, Dai No Shin Ju-Jitsu, and Goju-ryu, as well as having a shodan (black belt) in Muso Jikiden Eishin-ryu Iaido.

 Mr. Stevens began his training in the early 70's when he started learning Judo and Ju-jitsu from his father, a decorated police officer who was unfortunatlly killed in the line of duty.
 In the early 80's Mr. Stevens began training in Shorinryu Kenshin Kan under Sensei Steve Warren at his dojo in Palestine, Texas.
 Sadly life took Mr. Stevens out of the dojo again shortly after receiving his 9th kyu in 1983, and it wasn't until January of 2008 that he again found himself in a gi.
 After joining the Tyler Karate Academy family, Mr. Stevens threw himself into the training, both his own and assisting with the kid's class, earning his Sandan as well as becoming a Certified Instructor in Matsumura Orthodox Karate in July of 2012.